MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

     docfx "c:\GitHub\MSFT\dynamics365smb-docs\business-central\docfx.json"
     ```

-The files are generated as .html files and stored in the specified output.
+The files are generated as .html files and stored in the output location that is specified in the docfx.json file.

 > [!IMPORTANT]
 > Depending on the website that the HTML files will be deployed to, you might not be able to use the table of contents file (TOC.html) that is generated in this process.
 That file is structured based on the configuration of the [https://docs.microsoft.com](https://docs.microsoft.com) site.
 If you use the legacy Dynamics NAV Help Server, then you must use the ToC.xml file instead.

 Originally, the table of contents on the docs.microsoft.com site was based on a MarkDown file, TOC.md.
-But we are about to convert that into a YAML file in order to be more compliant with the docs.microsoft.com site.
+But we considering converting that into a YAML file in order to be more compliant with the docs.microsoft.com site.
 Once we convert the TOC.md file to TOC.yml, you will still be able to use DocFx.exe to build HTML files, but you will have to port your customizations of the TOC.md file to the new YAML format.
 Alternatively, do your customizations in HTML, and then it will not matter if the Microsoft source is in MarkDown or YAML format.

 The root of the MicrosoftDocs repos contain files that are related to internal Microsoft processes, such as `.openpublishing.build.ps1`.
 These scripts are used to validate and preview content, but they rely on internal Microsoft resources that are not publicly available.
 The `.openpublishing.redirection.json` file lists files that were published to the Docs.microsoft.com site but have been deprecated later.
 As part of standard website practices, the Docs.microsoft.com site uses redirection to avoid broken links when a page is deleted, and the `.openpublishing.redirection.json` file provides the mapping for redirection.